Updated 8th May 2024

 Why this matters

-We chose to focus on a range of measures that help indicate long-term health.
+We chose to focus on a range of measures associated with long-term health.

-For instance, lower levels of triglycerides, cholesterol, blood sugar, and blood pressure are all linked to a reduced risk of cardiovascular diseases, like heart attack and stroke.
+Lower levels of triglycerides, cholesterol, blood sugar, and reduced blood pressure are all linked to better long-term health.
+As is keeping waist circumference in a healthy range.

 Join our mailing list